 Money for the pub and petrol.

 A bag to put it all in.
 Make sure that it will handle wet kit.
 A blue Ikea bag works pretty well.
-A large roll top dry bag also works well.
+A large roll top dry bag also works well and help keep the stink inside the bag.

 Your club may also have some additional items that they might want added to this list.